everx-labs/ever-sdk/docs/mod_client.md

 - `max_reconnect_timeout`?: _number_ – Maximum time for sequential reconnections in ms.
 <br>Default value is 120000 (2 min)
 - `reconnect_timeout`?: _number_ – Deprecated
-- `message_retries_count`?: _number_ – The number of automatic message processing retries that SDK performs in case of `Message Expired (507)` error - but only for those messages which local emulation was successfull or failed with replay protection error.
+- `message_retries_count`?: _number_ – The number of automatic message processing retries that SDK performs in case of `Message Expired (507)` error - but only for those messages which local emulation was successful or failed with replay protection error.
 The default value is 5.
 - `message_processing_timeout`?: _number_ – Timeout that is used to process message delivery for the contracts which ABI does not include "expire" header.
-If the message is not delivered within the speficied timeout the appropriate error occurs.
+If the message is not delivered within the specified timeout the appropriate error occurs.
 - `wait_for_timeout`?: _number_ – Maximum timeout that is used for query response.
 The default value is 40 sec.
 - `out_of_sync_threshold`?: _number_ – Maximum time difference between server and client.
 <br>If client's device time is out of sync and difference is more than the threshold then error will occur.
 Also an error will occur if the specified threshold is more than<br>`message_processing_timeout/2`.<br>The default value is 15 sec.